 If you made contributions to an IRA in the preceding tax year, you can expect to receive IRS Form 5498.

-You can expect to receive IRS Form 5498 if you made contributions to an IRA (Individual Retirement Account) in the preceding tax year.
+You can expect to receive IRS Form 5498 if you made contributions to an IRA (Individual Retirement Arrangement) in the preceding tax year.
 The "custodian" of your IRA, typically the bank or other institution that manages your account, will mail a copy of this form to both you and the Internal Revenue Service.
-If you have an IRA but made no contributions for the year, the custodian generally won't send you a Form 5498.
+If you have an IRA but made no contributions for the year, the custodian generally won't send you a Form 5498 unless you have a required minimum distribution from the account.

 Purpose of Form 5498